sebastienros/sebastienros/README.md

 #### Personal life

-I was born in Bordeaux (France).
-Started programming at the age of 11, copying Basic programs, then doing 3D and games in C++, assembler and Turbo Pascal.
-Started Delphi to build stock trading applications for a small company around 16 of age.
-I enrolled at an Engineering school at 20 to study Computer Science and Automation in Mulhouse (France).
-I met my wife, created a company, had a son, then left to join Microsoft in 2010.
-Since then I live in Bellevue WA (US), had a daughter, bought a road bike, then more.
+I am French, married and father of two.
+I joined Microsoft in 2010 and live in Bellevue WA (US).

 #### My current bikes (we never have enough bikes)